LuciferAsh98/CybersecurityProjects/Tools/PhishGaurd - Phishing URL Scanner /README.md

 ```

 📜 License
+## 📜 License

 This project is licensed under the MIT License.
-See the LICENSE file for details.
+See the [LICENSE](https://github.com/LuciferAsh98/CybersecurityProjects/blob/main/Tools/PhishGaurd%20-%20Phishing%20URL%20Scanner%20/LICENSE.txt) file for details.